Former PenName: crazy4horses

-"I would have saved you."
-He replied, matter-of-factly.
+"I would have saved you," he replied, matter-of-factly.

-They rounded the corner and stopped short with a simultaneous squeak from their footwear as Logan was coming towards them.
-The boys gave each other a quick glance before turning back to the person coming their way.
+They rounded the corner and stopped short with a simultaneous squeak from their footwear as Logan came towards them.
+The boys gave each other a quick glance before turning back to the person headed their way.
 The always fearless Wolverine looked like he was holding a newborn baby in the palms of his outstretched arms.
 Bobby and John never saw him so uncomfortable.
 It was amusing, though they didn't dare show it.
 Logan handed Robin over to John and then gave an icy stare to Bobby.

 "What?"
 Bobby asked with an attitude to his tone.